Fair Cake-Cutting among Families

 If there are more than two families ($k>2$), an additional step is required.

 \textbf{Step 2: Sub-division}.
-Each of the two sub-intervals should be further divided to the families assigned to it.
+Each of the two sub-intervals should be further divided among the families assigned to it.
 In each family $F_j$, at least $n_j/2$ members are happy.
 So for each $F_j$, select exactly $n_j/2$ members who are happy.
 Our goal now is to make sure that these agents remain happy.
 This can be done using a \upr{} allocation, where only $n_j/2$ happy members in each family (hence $n/2$ members overall) are counted.
-The \upr{} allocation guarantees that every western-happy-member believes that his family's share is worth at least $\frac{\lceil k/2\rceil}{k}\cdot\frac{1}{\lceil k/2\rceil}=\frac{1}{k}$.
-Similarly, every eastern-happy-member believes that his family's share is worth at least $\frac{\lfloor k/2\rfloor}{k}\cdot\frac{1}{\lfloor k/2\rfloor}=\frac{1}{k}$.
-Hence, the resulting division is \mpr{}.